Wjndz/Wjndz/README.md

 ### A backend-focused student developer from Vietnam 🇻🇳

 ###  Goal
-Secure a Backend internship within 3 months and build solid real-world projects.
+My short-term goal is to secure a Backend internship and gain real-world project experience.

 ###  About Me
 Final-year student at **University of Transport and Communications HCMC (UTH)**.